NobodyXu/Bashmash/README.md

 Support for infinitely long numbers will be implemented in future releases.
 Currently the following mathematical operations are supported:
  - Factorial
- - Bitwise operations: NOT, OR, AND, and XOR
+ - Bitwise operations
+ - Comparison
  - Conversion between binary, octal, decimal and hexadecimal

 ## Latest release